mattbellis/Siena-College-CSIS-200/lectures/EXERCISE_Linux_navigate_hello_world.md

         python FILENAME

+* You may or may not get an error when you run this file.
+If so, try to fix the error by editing the file with `nano` or `pico`.
 * Look inside any data files you find.
 * What is the full path to the data files?
 * Where do I need to book travel to?